 - and preservation efforts of Munro House, the Dixie Hotel, and the Tyrrell Historical Library

-In addition to our general museum services, we also provide tours for students as a part of the Texas history curriculum:
+In addition to our general museum services, we also provide tours to students of all ages as enrichment to Texas history:

 - Christmas tours at both museums